 Travelling to Andalucia couldn´t be easier, with five airports to choose from: Seville, Malaga (extremely busy, as it´s a hugely popular holiday destination), Granada, Almeria and Jerez.
 If you are concerned about your carbon footprint, you can take the high-speed train, or AVE, from Madrid or Barcelona, to Seville, Cordoba or Malaga.

 Not a day passes in Andalucia without some city, town or village celebrating a fiesta.
 These inevitably involve dressing up, dancing, singing, drinking, eating, and generally having a good time.
-They range from romerias pilgrimages, where the faithful carry an effigy across the countryside to a shrine, to full-on ferias with all-night partying and Sevillana dancing.
+They range from “romerias” pilgrimages, where the faithful carry an effigy across the countryside to a shrine, to full-on ferias with all-night partying and Sevillana dancing.
 Semana Santa is the most important of these, celebrated in every town across Andalucia, with the most important processions being in Seville and Malaga.
+Every day for a week, the members of religious brotherhoods parade effigies of the Virgin Mary and Jesus throughout the region’s towns and cities, accompanied by brass bands playing somber music.
+It’s a spectacle that’s well worth seeing.

 White Villages and Parks

-If your interests stretch beyond sun, sea and sand – either for your whole trip, or for a change of scene on your beach holiday – why not experience Andalucia´s history?
-What many visitors to Andalucia don´t realise is that it has a long and colourful past, stretching back to the Phoenicians in the second century BC, then the Romans, followed by 600 years of Moorish rule.
+What many visitors to Andalucia don´t realize is that it has a long and colorful past, stretching back to the Phoenicians in the second century BC, then the Romans, followed by 600 years of Moorish rule.
 Andalucia´s Moorish history provides many of the most fascinating and impressive monuments in the region.

 The Moors built a host of amazing mosques, forts and palaces, from the Giralda in Seville, originally the tower of a mosque, to the Mezquita in Cordoba, and of course the Alhambra in Granada.
 But as well as these famous monuments in Andalucia´s atmospheric cities, you can spot strategically located hilltop castles all over Andalucia´s landscape, perched protectively above towns with their long, impregnable walls still intact nearly 1000 years after they were built.